-The third level of German continues to expand the breadth and depth of knowledge, their vocabulary and the the students' language skills.
-Students will continue to hone their abilities in writing, reading and conversational skills and will be given opportunities to creatively students continue to focus on the five showcase their abilities.
+The third level of German continues to expand the breadth and depth of the students' language skills.
+Students will continue to hone their abilities in writing, reading and conversational skills and will be given opportunities to creatively showcase their abilities.

 Only available at the Innovation Campus as a double block course.